-Rules for Version 2.0 Files: The [Number of Frequencies] keyword entry specifies the number of frequency points, and therefore blocks of network parameters, listed in the file.
+The [Number of Frequencies] keyword entry specifies the number of frequency points, and therefore blocks of network parameters, listed in the file.

-The [Number of Frequencies] section must begin with the keyword [Number of Frequencies], in brackets as shown.
+The [Number of Frequencies] section shall begin with the keyword [Number of Frequencies], in brackets as shown.
 This keyword is followed by an integer greater than 0.